 - Very intelligent

-In the early 1800s, the Labrador Retriever began its long streak of being known as America’s favorite breed of dog.
+In the early 1800s, the Labrador Retriever began its long streak of being known as America’s favorite dog breed.

 The German Shepherd